Instruction vs. Training

 While both our boys needed training and instruction to teach them to not allow circumstances dictate behavior and attitude, they needed that training customized based on their unique needs.
 Both received instruction on living according to God’s Word, but our oldest needed more hands-on training through struggle while our youngest needed more instruction on handling struggles with Godly character instead of merely surviving them.

 Sorge emphasizes the importance of training by saying:

 “Instructing and teaching our kids will never be sufficient.
 We need to find ways to train our kids and to allow God to train them as well.”
 (Chapter 4)

 We mistakenly protected our oldest too much at times, not to the extreme as David did with Solomon, but enough to handicap his ability to handle change well.
 Fortunately, we learned our lesson, made the necessary adjustments, and he received more Godly training.

 “God fashions caves for His choice sons; wise parents would do well to permit their children cave experiences within God’s purposes as well, rather than asserting the instinctive tendency to try to steer them clear of pain.”
 (Chapter 4)

-For our oldest, we encourage challenging situations by letting him make more of his own choices.
-For our youngest, we use his many cave experiences (Sorge’s terminology) to instruct him on living with Godly character.
-For both, we instruct along the way but allow God to provide the training opportunities.
+For our oldest, we encouraged challenging situations by letting him make more of his own choices.
+For our youngest, we used his many cave experiences to instruct him on living with Godly character.
+For both, we instructed along the way but allowed God to provide the training opportunities.

-The long-term success of an individual life lies with submitting to God’s training program, which allows for applying instruction received to real-life situations.
-God’s training through brokenness, while incredibly challenging, produces true faith because
+The long-term success of an individual lies with submitting to God’s training program, which allows for applying instruction received to real-life situations.
+God’s training through brokenness, while incredibly challenging, produces true faith.

 “God wants us to see that our faith should not waiver whether we feel good in ourselves or whether we feel completely undone.”
 (Sorge, Chapter 4)